 The Vice President for Student Affairs or technical College president's designee shall retain a copy of all documents concerning complaints, investigations, administrative actions, and communications in relation to any incident that resulted in a disciplinary investigation of any kind against a student.
-The Vice President for Student Affairs or technical College president's designee will also retain records of any disciplinary appeals filed by the affected student, as well as the resulting record of appeal and decision submitted by the hearing body and Vice President for Student Affairs or technical College president's designee.
-A record of the final decision must also be retained.
+The Vice President for Student Affairs or technical College president's designee will also retain records of any disciplinary appeals filed by the affected student, as well as the resulting record of appeal and decision submitted by the hearing body and Vice President for Student Affairs or technical College president for Student Affairs or technical decision must also be retained.
 All records specified in this section shall be retained for a period of five years.